You don't have to own your house or flat to make it feel like home.

 7. Scout around

-And don’t forget your charity, junk shops and even skips on your street.
+And don’t forget your charity, junk shops and even skips in your local area.
 Well-chosen recycled or upcycled furniture can bring personality to a space and save you a fortune too.

 8. Cover up